vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - `window_length` - the number of epochs over which to evaluate the reward metric.
 The value should be limited to 100 epochs.
 - `lock_period` - the number of epochs after distribution to delay [vesting of rewards](./0085-RVST-rewards_vesting.md#vesting-mechanics) by.
 - `cap_reward_fee_multiple` [optional] - if set, the actual amount of reward transferred to each public key during distribution for this transfer will be `min(calculated_reward_in_quantum, cap_reward_fee_multiple × fees_paid_this_epoch_in_quantum)`.
 When calculating how much of the reward each one is getting, if some is left from the applied cap, we recalculate on the remaining balance only for parties that have not reached their cap until the leftover is less than 1 reward asset unit or the maximum rounds of recalculation is 10.
 If all keys are capped (i.e. the total amount of the transfer cannot be be sent to eligible keys without breaching the cap) then the remaining balance must be left in the reward pool and included in the distribution in future epochs.
-If this occurs, and the total transferred in a given epoch this does not affect the size of the next iteration, which proceeds as normal (including decay factors etc.) as if the full transfer has been made.
+If this occurs, and the total transferred in a given epoch, this does not affect the size of the next iteration, which proceeds as normal (including decay factors etc.) as if the full transfer has been made.
 - `distribution_strategy` - enum defining which [distribution strategy](./0056-REWA-rewards_overview.md#distributing-rewards-between-entities) to use.
   - `DISTRIBUTION_STRATEGY_PRO_RATA` - rewards should be distributed among entities [pro-rata](./0056-REWA-rewards_overview.md#distributing-pro-rata) by reward-metric.
   - `DISTRIBUTION_STRATEGY_RANK` - rewards should be distributed among entities [based on their rank](./0056-REWA-rewards_overview.md#distributing-based-on-rank) when ordered by reward-metric.